P ≠ NP Proof

 [19], with an NP Ë P/poly proof (leading to

-NEXP Ë P/poly, NEXP ≠ MA, NEXP ≠ BPP, and others great
+NEXP Ë P/poly, NEXP ≠ MA, NEXP ≠ BPP, and other great related

 conclusion that this Proof on my own terms leads to P ≠ NP on